Gaza war hostage crisis: Yarden Roman-Gat

 Yarden Roman-Gat, a 36-year-old woman who is a dual national of Germany and Israel, along with her husband Alon and their 3-year-old daughter Gefen, were abducted by Hamas militants from their home in Kibbutz Be'eri during the Be'eri massacre and taken towards the Gaza Strip border.
 Yarden's act of self-sacrifice in saving her daughter during an escape attempt, and her subsequent two-month-long captivity in Gaza, garnered significant attention until her release on 29 November.

 Omer Shem Tov

+Shem Tov (third from left) meeting with President Trump at the White House.
+Also pictured: Iair Horn, Naama Levy, Eli Sharabi, Keith Siegel, Aviva Siegel, Doron Steinbrecher, and Noa Argamani.

 Omer Shem Tov, a 21-year-old Israeli abducted from the Nova music festival, was held captive in Gaza for 505 days.
 His ordeal, the abuse he suffered, his refusal to cooperate with captors' demands to harm others, his increasing level of Jewish observance, and his advocacy for the other hostages brought him significant media coverage.
 In May 2025, Shem Tov threw the ceremonial first pitch at Fenway Park on Jewish Heritage Night.